thirumurthis/Learnings/kafka/kafka_Testing_Awaitality_EmbeddedBroker.md

 ### Why use Awaitility dependency

-Awaitility library can be used for testing external services like Kafka, RabbitMQ, etc. mostly this can be used when application handling asynchronized calls and wait for responses.
+- Awaitility library can be used for testing external services like Kafka, RabbitMQ, etc. mostly this can be used when application handling asynchronized calls and wait for responses.

-Awaitility has different method to support async response handling, for more detailed information refer the [documentation](https://github.com/awaitility/awaitility)
+- Awaitility has different method to support application built in asynchronized way, for more details about Awaitlity refer the [documentation](https://github.com/awaitility/awaitility)

-In the code example below have used SpringBoot application and for testing used Embedded Kafka Broker where the message is sent using the ProducerService, and the ConsumerService.
-The ConsumerService code uses listener for messages from specific topic.
+- In below have created a simple SpringBoot application with Producer  that sends message to Kafka Broker and Consumer that consumes the message.

-The ConsmerService might receive the message any time after the producer sent the message to the broker.
-It might be 1, 2 or 5 seconds which is undetermined.
-In such cases we can use `awaitility` libraries which has different methods to support and making testing more easy.
+- The Consumer uses Listener to receive message from the broker, usually this message is not received immediately it might also be received after 2 or 3 seconds.
+In such scenarios we can use the Awaitility library which provides many methods to handle cases like this.

-For explanation have used a SpringBoot application where Producer sends message to Broker and Consumer consumes the messages.
+- For integration testing have used the embedded Kafka Broker to test the ConsumerService.

 ### Code

-- Create SpringBoot application with `start.spring.io`, include the `lombok` and `kafka` dependency.
+- Create SpringBoot application with `lombok` and `kafka` dependency form `start.spring.io` or IDE.

 #### Required maven dependencies